gatsbyjs/gatsby/docs/docs/schema-gql-type.md

 The Gatsby term for the GraphQLObjectType for a unique node type, is `gqlType`.
 GraphQLObjectTypes are simply objects that define the type name and fields.
 The field definitions are created by the [createNodeFields](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L48) function in `build-node-types.js`.

 An important thing to note is that all gqlTypes are created before their fields are inferred.
 This allows fields to be of types that haven't yet been created due to their order of compilation.
-This is accomplished by the use of `fields` [being a function](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L167).
+This is accomplished by the use of `fields` [being a function](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/build-node-types.js#L167) (basically lazy functions).

 The first step in inferring GraphQL Fields is to generate an `exampleValue`.
 It is the result of merging all fields of all nodes of the type in question.
 This `exampleValue` will therefore contain all potential field names and values, which allows us to infer each field's types.
-The logic to create this exampleValue is in [getExampleValues](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/data-tree-utils.js#L305).
+The logic to create it is in [getExampleValues](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/data-tree-utils.js#L305).

 With the exampleValue in hand, we can use each of its key/values to infer the Type's fields (broken down by the 3 categories above).

-### Object Node Fields
+### Fields on the created node object

 Fields on the node that were created directly by the source and transform plugins.
 E.g for `File` type, these would be `relativePath`, `size`, `accessTime` etc.